 With a foundation date of 1890, Sevilla Fútbol Club can boast of being one of the two oldest football clubs in Spain.
 It shares that honor with another Andalusian club, Recreativo de Huelva.
 Sevilla and Recreativo also made their mark in history by playing the first official football match in Spain; Sevilla came out victorious, defeating their oldest rivals by 2-0.
-During its long existence, Sevilla has won one La Liga, five Copa del Reys and five UEFA Cups/UEFA Europa Leagues.
+During its long existence, Sevilla has won La Liga, Copa del Rey and also the UEFA Cups/UEFA Europa Leagues on several occasions.

 Estadio de Nervión (1928-1958)

 Estadio Ramón Sánchez Pizjuán (1958-)